skoolkid/skoolkit/sphinx/source/commands.rst

 * more than one second of simulated Z80 CPU time has elapsed since the end of the tape was reached

-Another alternative is the ``--sim-load-all`` option, which also simulates a freshly booted 48K ZX Spectrum running LOAD "" (or LOAD ""CODE), but does not take a shortcut when the ROM's load routine is called.
-When ``--sim-load-all`` is used, simulation continues until either the program counter hits the start address given by the ``--start`` option, or the end of the tape is reached.
+Fast loading can be disabled by using the ``--no-fast-load`` option.
+In that case, simulation continues until either the program counter hits the start address given by the ``--start`` option, or the end of the tape is reached.

 A simulated LOAD can also be aborted by pressing Ctrl-C. When a simulated LOAD